simon-wh/66-Days/Documentation/Design/Non-Functional Requirements.md

 # Product Requirements
 1. **Usability Requirements**
-a.
-Provide Value Right Away - If you want new users to return to your app, you need to make sure that they discover the value early on, preferably during the onboarding process.
+- Provide Value Right Away - If you want new users to return to your app, you need to make sure that they discover the value early on, preferably during the onboarding process.
 If you don’t convince users to stay within the first week, you’re likely going to lose them forever.
 Millions of apps saturate the market, all of them competing for user attention, so it’s critical to make sure you offer immediate value.

-b.
-Simple Navigation - When a user first downloads your app, they need to clearly understand how to navigate to complete their goal.This means that your navigation should have as few barriers as possible.The navigation should be comprehensible for the user so they won’t end up lost on a random page.
+- Simple Navigation - When a user first downloads your app, they need to clearly understand how to navigate to complete their goal.This means that your navigation should have as few barriers as possible.The navigation should be comprehensible for the user so they won’t end up lost on a random page.

     c.

 1. **Accessibility Requirements** : The extent to which the software system can be used by people with the widest range of capabilities to achieve a specified goal in a specified context of use.
-    a.
-The system shall be accessible to people with disabilities in accordance with the Americans with Disabilities Act of 1990.
+    	- The system shall be accessible to people with disabilities in accordance with the Americans with Disabilities Act of 1990.

-    b.
-The system shall be accessible by people with specific vision needs, to the extent that a user shall be able to:
+    - The system shall be accessible by people with specific vision needs, to the extent that a user shall be able to:
         - Display the whole user interface in a large font without truncating displayed text or other values.
         - Use a screen magnifier to magnify a selected part of the screen.
         - Use a screen reader to read aloud information displayed.